 According to my dictionary, modernization is the act of modernizing; the state of being modernized.
 It refers to a model of a progressive transition from a ‘pre-modern’ or ‘traditional’ to a ‘modern’ society.
 In sociology, it is the transformation from a traditional, rural, agrarian society to a secular, urban, industrial society, it is a change in societal tendencies, an embrace of growth, new ideas and technology, it is an appreciation of modern development and culture and not a total loss or change of identity.
 Westernization on the other hand is “to convert to the customs of Western civilization.”
-I hope you noticed the difference “embrace”, “transition”, “convert”.
+I hope you noticed the different words “embrace”, “transition”, “convert”.

 Modernization can be likened to a rich Ijebu King who own plenty horses and chariots and on one of his business travels, comes in contact with an automobile.
 He sits down to understand the ability of an automobile, the advantages and disadvantages over riding chariots and learns how to drive it.
 He buys one and uses it to make long distance travels, knowing that it could break down and he learned how to keep it going.
 He keeps his horses and uses them for short distances and for his pleasure rides around his community.
 His horses become classic and his automobile gives him a new status and identity.
 Just like on the back of his horses, he uses his “pako” (chewing stick) behind the steering wheels and wears his Agbada and Baba Riga behind the wheels as well.
 Sometimes he tries those fitting shirts he got has gifts from the dealer on the back of his horses and they do just fine.
 After all he’s now an Ijebu man that drives a car, the fact remains that he’s an Ijebu man so owning a car should not stop him from chewing a pako, and no matter how sophisticated he gets, his princes will never be entitled to the throne of England so he drives his car and pours libation to the gods of his father in stainless steel bowls and drinks his palm wine in calabashes.
 When the car breaks down and it can’t be fixed immediately or needs a part in town, he rides into town with his horses and chariot, gets the needed part and gets his automobile back to work.

 Westernization on the other hand can be likened unto an Ekiti King who owned many horses and on a journey, he comes in contact with an automobile.
 Out of excitement, he exchanges his horses for the automobile without thinking that his horses were valuable enough to earn him the new discovery.
-He learns how to drive only after trading his horses in and quickly drives back to his kingdom, killed what remains of his stable, turned it to a garage and uses the skin of the horses to design his new car park.
+He learns how to drive only after trading his horses in and quickly drives back to his kingdom; killed what remains of his stable, turned it to a garage and uses the skin of the horses to design his new car park.
 Because he now drives an automobile, he throws out his pako and drives around in his ride with toothbrush in mouth and saliva dripping from the corner of his lips.
 He bans the use of horses throughout his kingdom and throws out all of his local garbs, wearing only the white silk shirt he was given by the automobile dealer until he was ragged and yet he never relented.
-He thought to himself, “the wisdom of making an automobile is worth worshipping” and he did until it broke down, and there was no way to get to town to get the parts for fixing it.
+He thought to himself, “the wisdom of making an automobile is worth worshiping” and he did until it broke down, and there was no way to get to town to get the parts for fixing it.

-Western culture in itself is the amalgamation of diverse languages, culture and tradition for centuries without destroying the background from which it evolves.
+Western culture in itself is the amalgamation of diverse identities, languages, cultures and traditions for centuries without destroying the background from which it evolves.
 Asian countries are far ahead on the development curve compared to African countries, their growth and development is divinely etched into their culture and tradition, and their technology is totally developed around their identity with their language and belief written all over every stride they make.
 China is modernized and not westernized, that is why America is on the list of her debtors, Nigeria is westernized and not modernized, that is why we are on the debt list of any western nation you can think of.
-The Middle East is modernized not westernized, that is why her culture is preserved on the path of jaw dropping growth and unimagination development.
+The Middle East is modernized not westernized, that is why her culture is preserved on the path of jaw dropping growth and unimaginable development.
 Westernization is slavery.
 Modernization is freedom!
 Modernization is the real reason why the queen still wears a crown!